-Last night I made a delicious black bean and barley soup that contained onions, garlic, celery, spinach, kale, mustard greens, cabbage, carrots and red potatoes (skin included).
+Last night, I made a delicious black bean and barley soup that contained onions, garlic, celery, spinach, kale, mustard greens, cabbage, carrots, and red potatoes (skin included).
 I added a few skinned, frozen tomatoes and a good handful of chopped, fresh culinary herbs: parsley, rosemary, oregano, marjoram, and thyme, along with a pinch of cayenne.
-See the Almanac’s recipe for a beef and barley soup with herbs.
+See the Almanac’s recipe for beef and barley soup with herbs.

 During the growing season, I usually add handfuls of the weeds abundant in and around my vegetable garden: lamb’s quarters, dandelions, purslane, nettles, or amaranth.

 There are dozens of healthy phytocompounds tucked into one of my delicious soups: compounds with known antibiotic, antioxidant, anti-inflammatory, antihistamine, and anti-cancer properties.